 Scrum places a lot of emphasis on face-to-face communication, so meetings are a vital part of the process.
 With team roles, meetings, and some rules, Scrum is a methodical process which promises frequent delivery and shorter time spent from production to the market.

-If you're looking to dive deeper into Scrum, take a look at our page on the Scrum framework.
+If you're looking to dive deeper into Scrum, take a look at our pages and Scrum software.

 What is Kanban?
 A quick look

 Kanban is a system of visualizing work to be done and limiting the work in progress to achieve higher levels of productivity.
 It is based on the Japanese philosophy of Kaizen, the idea that small continual changes result in a substantial improvement over time.
 Kanban's work-in-progress principle ensures teams don't get overburdened and focus is retained on the quality of the work.

 A typical Kanban board consists of three columns, "To do," "Doing," and "Done."
 A Kanban card contains all the essential details of a work item like the title, description, and assignee.
 Each column on the board has a work-in-progress limit, depending on the team's capacity and the nature of their work.

 Kanban teams believe in continual delivery.
 Since they don't work with time-boxes, the metric they use to monitor their rate of progress is the total time a work item takes to go from "To do" to "Done."
 This flow-based method works primarily to prevent capacity overload and to ensure quality.

 If you find Kanban interesting, you can learn more about it on our page on the Kanban process.

 How are Kanban and Scrum similar?

 Both Kanban and Scrum are essentially agile frameworks.
 Though they have different practices, you'll find they revolve around the same principles, such as adapting to change, constantly improving, and optimizing the process.
 Both of these frameworks also emphasize transparency within the team.